-Shilo Zacharias Flory – Clinic Supervisor
+Shilo Zacharias Flory – Patient Experience Coordinator

 Kirsten Caine, M.D.

 Dr. Caine fell in love with practicing rural medicine after participating in Oregon Health Sciences University’s Rural Residency program.
-Receiving her medical degree from Albany Medical College in New York, Dr. Caine is certified by the American Board of Family Medicine.
+Receiving her medical degree from Albany Medical College in New York, Dr. Caine is certified by the American Family Medicine.
 When she’s not taking care of her patients, you’ll find Dr. Caine spending time with her husband Michael and their three young daughters.

 Emily Sheahan, M.D.

-Dr. Sheahan received her medical degree from the University of Colorado School of Medicine, and is certified by the American Board of Family Medicine.
+Dr. Sheahan received her medical degree from the University of Colorado School of Medicine and is certified by the American Board of Family Medicine.
 Dr. Sheahan also became interested in rural medicine through Oregon Health Sciences University’s Rural Residency program.
 An avid runner, Dr. Sheahan participates in marathons in her spare time.
-Dr. Sheahan is also an advocate for healthy lifestyle choices, and works with Dr. Rose to lead the CHIP (Complete Health Improvement Program) in Wallowa County.
+Dr. Sheahan is also an advocate for healthy lifestyle choices and works with Dr. Rose to lead the CHIP (Complete Health Improvement Program) in Wallowa County.

 Dr. Sheahan lives in Enterprise with her husband Phil and their two children.